Personal Injury Protection Lawyer in Texas

 - was an income producer; and

-- income which would have been earned had the covered person not been injured; and
+- income that would have been earned had the covered person not been injured, and

 - the amount of income actually received from employment during the disability.

-- If the income being earned as of the date of accident is a salary or fixed remuneration, it shall be used in determining the amount of income which would have been earned.
+If the income is earned as of the date of the accident is a salary or fixed remuneration, it shall be used in determining the amount of income that would have been earned.
 Otherwise, the average monthly income earned during the period (not more than 12 months) preceding the accident shall be used.

 - without pay;